JerryI/wljs-docs/docs/frontend/Overview.md

 Output cells are joined to the input and the last one can be hidden by clicking on the $\rightarrow$ sign on the left side from the cell.

 :::note
-Once you change something inside the output cell, it loses its parent and becomes new input cell, like in Mathematica.
+Once you change something inside the output cell, it loses its formal parent and becomes new input cell, like in Mathematica.
 :::

 Syntax sugar, fractions and other 2D input are supported